No Longer A Publication?

-Much of our work is based in a respect for experts-by-experience and the value in hearing directly from people on the ground.
+Much of our work is based in a respect for “experts-by-experience” and the value in hearing directly from people directly engaging this changing world.
 Many of these experts are too busy or can’t be bothered to write—and that’s where we come in.

 Get in touch: readthedirt [@] protonmail.com.